 Want to catch your own Dungeness crab?

-You can catch crab off the docks in Tokeland or at the Port of Peninsula in Nachotta along Willapa Bay as well as at the Port of Ilwaco in Baker Bay.
+You can catch crab off the docks in Tokeland or at the Port of Peninsula in Nachotta along Willapa Bay.
 While commercial crab season only lasts part of the year, recreational crab season is generally open year-round in Pacific County (although, the use of crab pots is limited to about Dec.
 1-Sept.
 15).
 Check the WDFW site for more info and regulations on size, limits, and other rules before you go.

 If you’d like to take a boat out but don’t have your own, CoHo Charters offers crab charters in late fall and early spring.